 Married or Single: It Matters

 If you're married, your dependents are included in PCS orders and everyone moves together.
 Pets can be included, provided the family notifies the proper military offices and makes arrangements for travel plans, especially flight reservations.
 The service member is responsible for all coordination with the airline, including payng for the pet's ticket.

 Often a service member's home at the next duty station isn't immediately available when he or she moves.
 As a result, the family may have to spend a transitional period at a hotel, finalizing paperwork or waiting for their home to be ready.

-Traveling with Your Pet
+Traveling With Your Pet

 Unmarried military personnel have a different set of circumstances to navigate.

-Many of the same questions you need to ask if you deploy are the same as those that apply if you're PCSing, including whether your parents or pals are up to the task.
+Many of the questions you need to ask if you are PCSing are the same as those that apply if you are deploying, including whether your parents or pals are up to the task.

 Finding Your Pet a New Home

-Pets for Patriots, Inc., is a registered 501(c)(3) charity that helps service and veteran members of the United States military honorably adopt adult and at-risk shelter pets.
+About Pets for Patriots Pets for Patriots, Inc., is a registered 501(c)(3) charity that helps service and veteran members of the United States military honorably adopt adult and at-risk shelter pets.
 Its mission is to consistently give the gifts of fidelity, joy and companionship to both pet and person.
 Pets for Patriots is one of the only organizations in the country dedicated to both homeless pets and military personnel at any stage of their careers and from all armed forces.
 The charity is a proud member of the Army AW2 Wounded Warrior Program national community support network, a national partner of the Real Warriors Campaign and is listed by the National Resource Directory for ill and wounded veterans.
 Visit Pets for Patriots online today and Be A Pet's Hero(TM).

 ©2012 Pets for Patriots, Inc. All rights reserved.